 To help prevent allergic reactions:

-For food allergies: Read package labels carefully, use caution in restaurants, and explain your child’s allergy to teachers, caregivers, and other parents.
+Food allergies.
+Read package labels carefully, use caution in restaurants, and explain your child’s allergy to teachers, caregivers, and other parents.

 Prepare an action plan.
 Describe how to care for your child in case of an allergic reaction.
 Give a copy of the plan to the school nurse, food service workers, and people who care for your child.